-Synopsis: A team of explorers and soldiers travel to an uncharted island in the Pacific, unaware that they are crossing into the domain of monsters, including the mythic Kong.
+Synopsis: The second film in Warner Bros.
+MonsterVerse, in Kong: Skull Island a team of explorers and soldiers travel to an uncharted island in the Pacific, unaware that they are crossing into the domain of monsters, including the mythic Kong.

 Release Date: March 10, 2017 MPAA Rating: PG-13

 Set at the tail end of the Vietnam War, Kong: Skull Island stars John Goodman (10 Cloverfield Lane) as Bill Randa, a nutty researcher who has used satellite photos to discover an uncharted island.
 Using competition from the Russians as leverage (“they’ve got a satellite passing over in three days, do you want them to get there first?”), Randa convinces the US government to fund an expedition to explore the island.

 Randa taps an Army helicopter unit led by Preston Packard (Samuel L. Jackson from The Hateful Eight) to escort him and enlists the help of an experienced tracker named James Conrad (Tom Hiddleston from The Avengers) as a guide, and sets off for the island with his assistant Houston Brooks (Straight Outta Compton‘s Corey Hawkins) and documentary photographer Mason Weaver (Short Term 12‘s Brie Larson) in tow.

 Of course, nothing is that easy.
 The foreshadowing is thick as the island is surrounded by treacherous storms.
 Once the copters make their way through the thunder and lightning, the island is peaceful and beautiful, but that feeling is short-lived, as they find themselves face-to-face with Kong, a giant ape who fiercely protects his territory.
 The survivors of the initial encounter with Kong have to make their way to their rendezvous point on the other side of the island.